 The Unofficial Rules for

-Winter is upon us and we'd like to take a moment and talk about the time honored
+Winter is upon us and we'd like to take a moment and review the time honored

 Southie tradition of saving parking spots during a snowstorm.